bergesinstitute/graf-method/book-4-unit-4.md

 1. I will go to the supermarket on Friday.
 2. Next year, I will tell them the story.
-3. On Saturday, I’m going to visit Mary in China.
+3. On Saturday, I'm going to visit Mary in China.
 4. I will be famous one day.
-5. I’ll make a paella on Sunday at 2 PM.
+5. I'll make a paella on Sunday at 2 PM.
-6. I’m going to the theatre tomorrow night.
+6. I'm going to the theatre tomorrow night.
 7. She will not be here at 7.
 8. Will they be at the park tomorrow?
-9. I don’t know if I’ll need to see this.
+9. I don't know if I'll need to see this.
 10. Do you think you will have to go?
 11. I will not arrive on time (a tiempo) tonight.
 12. Will they call me?
-13. I’ll tell you the plan tomorrow.
-I’ll finally tell it to you.
+13. I'll tell you the plan tomorrow.
+I'll finally tell it to you.

 ## 3. Escritura creativa